Ry-Rousseau/Career_Preparedness_Analysis/codebook.md

 | wfl_lenjhyb | Workplace/functional | Satisfaction around hybrid working | I enjoy hybrid working |

 ## Presentation order
-Assume the questions were presented firstly any demograhpic/screener type questions including personality test, then the implicit/explicit (these were counterbalanced across participants, and statements within these blocks were presented in random order)
+Assume the questions were presented firstly any demograhpic/screener type questions including personality test, then the implicit/explicit (these were counterbalanced across participants, and statements within these blocks were presented in random order).

+Our key dependent variable is our preparedness index.

 ## Variable Type Information